Atomic Confinement Potentials and the Generation of Numerical Atomic Orbitals: Theory

 Changes to the charge state of atoms in NAO generation has also been employed by \citeit{Junquera2001_PRB_235111} and \citeitcomma{Bennett2025_PRB_125123} for instance.
 Also other types of schemes can be investigated; for example, \citeit{Watson1958_PR_1108} employed an attractive potential corresponding to a uniformly charged sphere to stabilize the \ce{O^{2-}} anion.
 The analogous stabilization of the \ce{H-} anion with a hard-wall potential has been discussed by \citeitperiod{Shore1977_PRB_2858} \citeit{Corsetti2013_JPCM_435504} suggested employing a Yukawa screened Coulomb confinement potential to generate NAO basis functions

-where $Q_0$ is a parameter that controls the strength of the potential, $\delta$ is a parameter introduced to avoid numerical difficulties at $r=0$, and $\lambda$ is a parameter used to fine-tune the orbital tail. \citeit{Corsetti2013_JPCM_435504} gave the value $\delta = 0.01a_0$ and $\lambda=0$, reverting \cref{eqn:yukawa-pot} into a soft Coulomb potential, $V(r) \propto - Q_0/\sqrt{r^2 + \delta^2}$.
+where $Q_0$ is a parameter that controls the strength of the potential, $\delta$ is a parameter introduced to avoid numerical difficulties at $r=0$, and $\lambda$ is a parameter used to fine-tune the orbital tail. \citeit{Corsetti2013_JPCM_435504} gave the value $\delta = 0.01\ a_0$ and $\lambda=0$, reverting \cref{eqn:yukawa-pot} into a soft Coulomb potential, $V(r) \propto - Q_0/\sqrt{r^2 + \delta^2}$.
 Thus, the method of \citeit{Corsetti2013_JPCM_435504} is likewise similar in spirit to increasing the charge state of the atom; here, instead, the nuclear charge is changed.
+Scalings of the nuclear charge have been used in the quantum chemistry literature to calculate discrete components of resonance states,\cite{Nestmann1985_JPBAMP_615} for instance.

 In summary of this subsection, the flexibility of NAO basis sets has traditionally demanded the use of confinement potentials for the generation of polarization functions in polyatomic calculations, and while a face-to-face assessment of the various schemes discussed above would be interesting, it is outside the scope of this work.